ncsa/Delta_doc/docs/source/user_guide/software.rst

   The conda-env-mod script will generate a python module you can load or share with your team.
 This makes it simpler to manage multiple python scenarios that you can activate and deactivate with module commands.

-Examples using all of the above are shown in the `Intel scikit-learn-intelex repository <https://github.com/intel/scikit-learn-intelex/blob/master/INSTALL.md>`_ (an Intel accelerated scikit learn subset library for x86_64 architecture).
+Examples using all the above are shown in the `Intel scikit-learn-intelex repository <https://github.com/intel/scikit-learn-intelex/blob/master/INSTALL.md>`_ (an Intel accelerated scikit learn subset library for x86_64 architecture).

 - `pyenv <https://github.com/pyenv/pyenv/blob/master/README.md>`_: pyenv python version management